hellonarrativ/api-docs/docs/pubreport.rst

 The reports can be published to an FTP/SFTP location or cloud storage bucket (S3/GCS) accessible by the partner.

-The reports is published on configurable interval which defaults to 24 hours.
+The reports are published on configurable interval which defaults to 24 hours.

 Each interval publishes data for the last 7 days.